TurboGears/tg2docs/docs/reference/upgrading.rst

 as the backend has been by TurboGears for a long time as when using ``AuthMetadata`` the backend becames no longe relevant.

+Also support for some libraries, has been moved to dedicated extensions to ease maintenance of TurboGears:

+* ToscaWidgets2 support is now provided via a separate ``tgext.tw2`` package that has to be explicitly installed and enabled.

+* Formencode support is now shipped as a separate ``tgext.formencode`` package.
+  TurboGears still provides builtin support for validation and conversion via ``Convert`` and ``unless``.

 From 2.4.2 to 2.4.3
 -------------------